 The semester you graduate is usually hectic so it is crucial to plan ahead to comply with all UF requirements.
 The Graduate Editorial Office oversees the thesis and dissertation process, offering guidance to ensure all graduate students’ theses and dissertations meet UF’s high standards and are ready for electronic submission and digital archiving.
-For a sucessful submission to the Editorial Office, follow these steps:
+For a sucessful submission to the Editorial Office, please make sure you complete these steps:

 - Apply to graduate: Also called degree application, this is the first step to graduate.
 Apply at ONE.UF for the semester in which you plan to graduate by following the deadline listed HERE.
 Degree applications do NOT carry over from semester to semester (you will need to re-apply to graduate the following semester if you miss any of the listed deadlines.